Lowering topological entropy and asymptotic $h$-expansiveness for amenable group actions: Introduction

 \section{Introduction}

-Let $(X,G)$ be a topological dynamical system with a $G$-action (or $G$-system for short), where $X$ is a compact metric space with metric $d$, and $G$ is a countably infinite discrete amenable group acting continuously on $X$ via homeomorphisms.
+Let $(X,G)$ be a topological dynamical system (or $G$-system for short), where $X$ is a compact metric space with metric $d$, and $G$ is a countably infinite discrete amenable group acting continuously on $X$ via homeomorphisms.
 In particular, a $\mathbb{Z}$-system is denoted by $(X,T)$, where $T: X \to X$ is a homeomorphism.

 At the intersection of dynamical systems and information theory, entropy stands as a central tool for quantifying complexity and randomness.
 From the introduction of metric entropy by Kolmogorov \cite{Kolmogorov1958} and Sinai \cite{Sinai1959} to Shannon's \cite{Shannon1948} foundation of information theory, high entropy is universally associated with chaos, unpredictability, and the prolific generation of information.